Auschwitz Memorial calls WWE 'shameless' for using its image in a match promo

 The shot of the polish museum appeared to have been removed from an otherwise identical version during the official broadcast, according to WWE blogs and fans.
 It does not appear in replays of Wrestlemania Night 1, replaced by generic footage of barbed wire and an empty, unidentifiable jail cell.

-The storyline goes that Dominik turned against his father, the WWE Hall-of-Famer Rey, after being influenced by a nefarious team of wrestlers.
+The storyline goes that Dominik turned against his father, the WWE Hall-of-Famer Rey, after being influenced by Judgement Day, a villainous stable of wrestlers.

 After a failed attempt to entice his father to a fight, Dominik landed in jail, which only added to the tough-guy persona he uses to mask his true spoiled-brat essence.
 (Dominik arrived at the mat on Saturday in a cop van.
 His father was chauffeured by Snoop Dogg in a lowrider.)